StylePitcher/stylepitcher.github.io/index.markdown

 </table>

 ## Style-informed Singing Voice Conversion (SVC)
 While most existing SVC methods use the unchanged F0 from the target audio to generate vocals with the reference singer's timbre, StylePitcher can modify the F0 to also capture the singing styles of the target singer.
-In the following examples, target audio provides the singing content, and reference audio indicates the timbre and styles to converted.
+In the following examples, **Target** audio provides the singing content, and **Reference** audio indicates the timbre and styles to convert.
+We compare our methods, i.e., **StylePitcher** and **StylePitcher (w/o smooth)**, with **In-house SVC**.

 <table class="audio-table">
   <thead>